-Happy Ever After Me
+The Perfect Happy Ever After Story Of All

 Five Random Victims

-Avail: Kindle, Kobo, (free) Kindle Unlimited, Paperback.
+Avail: Kindle, Kobo, Kindle Unlimited, Etc.